Peadar Tóibín: Aontú (2019–present)

 After resigning from Sinn Féin in November 2018, Tóibín announced that he would attempt to establish an alternative political party.
-On 28 January 2019, he announced that the name of his new political party would be Aontú, Irish for "unity and consent".
+On 28 January 2019, he announced that the name of his new political party would be Aontú, Irish for "unity" or "agreement".

 At the 2020 general election, Tóibín retained his seat in Meath West with 7,322 first-preference votes, or 17.6%, taking the second of the constituency's three seats.

 In February 2022, Tóibín used parliamentary privilege to name Soldier F, a soldier accused of murdering two people on Bloody Sunday.
 This was the first time the soldier had been identified in the Dáil.
 He had previously been identified by name in the British parliament, and in Village magazine in Ireland.